metabase/metabase/docs/embedding/signed-embedding-parameters.md

 - Parameter _values_ are case-sensitive (they must match your data).
 - Spaces should be replaced by underscores.

-For example, if your embedded dashboard has a filter called "Breakfast", and you want to set the default value to "Scrambled eggs":
+Let's say your embedded dashboard has a filter connected to an editable parameter called "Breakfast".

+If you want to set the default value for the "Breakfast" filter to "Scrambled eggs":

 ```
 your_embedding_url?breakfast=Scrambled_eggs